The time it takes to charge an EV: An unexpected observation after one year of driving an EV

 Now, in the interest of full transparency, I fully admit that I hated those gas trips.
 I resented the time it took, and I hated it all the more because I was buying gas... gas that I knew was contributing to climate change.
-In fact, I often Tweeted my dislike for the entire rigamarole of getting gas as I waited in the Costco gas line.
+In fact, I often Tweeted out my dislike for the entire rigamarole of getting gas while I was waiting in the Costco gas line.

 Now that we drive electric vehicles, we spend absolutely no time obtaining fuel for our daily driving.
 We simply plug our cars into our home EV charger (which is situated conveniently on the inner wall of our garage, right in between our two cars) and the act of plugging a car in to a home EV charger takes all of about five seconds.
 We then walk inside our house, and forget all about it.
 We only need to do this once every few days.
 (Less in the summer, more in the winter.)

 The car may take between two to eight hours to charge on our Schneider Electric 30 Amp EV charger, but that's all happening while we're home at night, and, quite often, this is happening while we're sleeping... so this process doesn't require us to take any time at all out of our day.

 Moreover, we pay a mere 6.5 cents per kWh of energy after 7:00 PM, so that would cost us around $3.00 to fill our Model 3, and about $5.00 to fill our Model X. Not too shabby.

 As far as I'm concerned, that's a win-win-win: